 To help you stay comfortable and safe, your doctor may do an allergy test to figure out if you have allergies to other foods or products.
 They can also help determine your risk of a more serious reaction, such as anaphylaxis.

 Do you have an allergic reaction to tomatoes but not ketchup?
 Do you have other food allergies or pollen allergies?
-Share your experience in the comments below, or start a conversation by posting on your Activities page.
+Let others know in the comments below.

 Get updates directly to your inbox.